0ut0flin3/GPT-1984/ScrapeGPT/README.md

 # ScrapeGPT

-This Python script logs into openai.com bypassing the Cloudflare captcha, goes to chatgpt , write a prompt and print the response
+This Python script logs into chat.openai.com bypassing the captcha, write a prompt and print the response

 **P.S: we are working on adding cookies to remember login and avoid repeat the login every time**